Unbiased Markov chain Monte Carlo with couplings: Introduction

-Markov chain Monte Carlo (MCMC) methods constitute a popular class of algorithms to approximate high-dimensional integrals such as those arising in statistics and many other fields \citep{liu2008monte,robert2004monte,brooks2011handbook,green2015bayesian}.
-These iterative methods provide estimators that are consistent in the limit of the number of iterations but potentially biased for any fixed number of iterations, as the Markov chains are rarely started at stationarity.
-This ``burn-in'' bias limits the potential gains from running independent chains in parallel \citep{rosenthal2000parallel}.
-Consequently, efforts have focused on exploiting parallel processors within each iteration \citep{tjelmeland2004using,brockwell2006parallel,lee2010utility,jacob2011using,calderhead2014general,goudie2017massively,yang2017parallelizable}, or on the design of parallel chains targeting different distributions \citep{altekar2004parallel,wang2015parallelizing,srivastava2015wasp}.
-Nevertheless, MCMC estimators are ultimately justified by asymptotics in the number of iterations.
-This imposes a severe limitation on the scalability of MCMC methods on modern computing hardware, with increasingly many processors and stagnating clock speeds.
+Markov chain Monte Carlo (MCMC) methods constitute a popular class of algorithms to approximate high-dimensional integrals arising in statistics and other fields \citep{liu2008monte,robert:casella:2004,brooks2011handbook,green2015bayesian}.
+These iterative methods provide estimators that are consistent as the number of iterations grows large but potentially biased for any fixed number of iterations, which discourages the parallel execution of many short chains \citep{rosenthal2000parallel}.
+Consequently, efforts have focused on exploiting parallel processors within each iteration \citep{tjelmeland2004using,brockwell2006parallel,lee2010utility,jacob2011using,calderhead2014general,goudie2017massively,yang2017parallelizable} and on the design of parallel chains targeting different distributions \citep{altekar2004parallel,wang2015parallelizing,srivastava2015wasp}.
+Still, MCMC estimators are ultimately justified by asymptotics in the number of iterations, which is discordant with current trends in computing hardware, characterized by increasing parallelism but stagnating clock speeds.

-We propose a general construction of unbiased estimators of integrals with respect to a target probability distribution using MCMC kernels.
-Thanks to the lack of bias, estimators can be generated independently in parallel and averaged over, thus achieving the standard Monte Carlo convergence rate as the number of parallel replicates goes to infinity.
-Confidence intervals can be constructed via the standard Central Limit Theorem (CLT) for i.i.d. variables, asymptotically valid in the number of parallel replicates, in contrast with confidence intervals for the standard MCMC approach.
-Indeed these are justified asymptotically in the number of iterations \citep[e.g.][]{flegal2008markov,gongflegal,atchade2016markov,vats2018strong}, although they might also provide useful guidance in the non-asymptotic regime.
+In this paper we propose a general construction to produce unbiased estimators of integrals with respect to a target probability distribution from MCMC kernels.
+The lack of bias means that these estimators can be implemented on parallel processors in the framework of \citet{Glynn1991}, without communication between processors.
+Confidence intervals can be constructed with asymptotic guarantees in the number of processors, in contrast with standard MCMC confidence intervals that are justified asymptotically in the number of iterations \citep[e.g.][]{flegal2008markov,gongflegal,atchade2016markov,vats2018strong}.
+The lack of bias has additional benefits, as discussed in Section \ref{subsec:cut-distribution} in which we make use of its interplay with the law of iterated expectations to perform modular inference; see also the discussion in Section \ref{sec:discussion}.